APA in-text citation

 When gathering data it is important to remember that “only relevant types of demographic information should be requested” (Lazar, 2006, p.
 52).

 If you have only paraphrased or summarised a source, a page number is not compulsory under APA style.
-However, it is recommended:
+However, it can help readers to include it, especially for longer texts:

 Many lecturers prefer you to provide a page number in every in-text citation.
+Some lecturers only want page numbers for direct quotations.
 If unsure, ask your course coordinator for clarification.

 Reference within a source (secondary source)